Akram9/majmua/README.md

     composer install
     php yii serve --port=8000

-You may get errors while doing `compiser install` regarding missing `mbstring` dependencies.
+You may get errors while doing `composer install` regarding missing `mbstring` dependencies.
 For this you need to install the `php-mbstring` package using your package manager like - `sudo apt-get install php-mbstring`.<br>
 <br>
 Also, ensure that port 8000 is empty.
 Or you may change the port to some other number and run the command.<br>
 Then in the browser try http://localhost:8000 or whatever port number you have chosen.<br>